laskaramaan/new-namaste-react/Chapter-1/Notes.md

 A. React-> it has core react library
 ReactDOM->it is used for web version of react. (we know that react can be written for web as well as mobile)

+### Q. What is cross origin attribute?

+A. Cross Origin attributes provide support for CORS.
+IF we serve react from CDN , keep cross origin attribute set:

+<script crossorigin src=""></script>

+This indicates that the script should be loaded from a different origin

 ### Q. What is async and defer?